Menu

 French

 The children will explore World War 2 in French which links to their topic in History.
-They will really enjoy this topic as it was relevant to History and they were able to understand it from a different point of view.
-The children will learn some key vocabulary and will write some short sentences about facts they have learnt relating to World War 2.
+They will learn some key vocabulary and will write some short sentences about facts they have learnt relating to World War 2.
 The children will be focussing on all four areas of learning a language: reading, writing, speaking and listening.

 Computing